Rosemary Dexter: Life and career

-Born in Quetta from a British father and an Anglo-Burmese mother, Dexter entered the film industry in 1963, when during a vacation in Rome she met director Ugo Gregoretti who offered her a significant role for his science fiction film Omicron.
+Born in Quetta (Present day Pakistan) to a British father and an Anglo-Burmese mother, Dexter entered the film industry in 1963, when during a vacation in Rome she met director Ugo Gregoretti who offered her a significant role in his science fiction film Omicron.
 She then became a very active actress until the mid-seventies, when she retired from acting at age 32.

-She was found dead in her house in Recanati, in September 2010; she had been suffering a long illness.
+She was found dead in her house in Recanati, in September 2010; she had long been suffering from illness.